What is Blood Grouping Test?

 • If you don't have this cell surface protein, you are Rh- (negative).

-How to prepare for the test?
+How to Prepare for the Blood Group Test?

 This test requires no extra preparation.

-Why is the test Performed?
+Why is the Blood Test Performed?

-Blood typing is performed to ensure that you can safely receive a blood transfusion or transplant or whenever your body requires etra blood.
+Blood typing is performed to ensure that you can safely receive a blood transfusion or transplant or whenever your body requires extra blood.
 Your blood type must be identical to the blood type of the donor.
 If the blood types do not correspond:

 • Antibodies will form against the donor red blood cells and attack them.